-Rent for double and single occupancy rooms will be the same as charged annually by the University for double and single rooms in the Honors Living Learning Community Building IV.
+Rent for double and single occupancy rooms will be charged annually by the University up to the cost of rent for double and single rooms in the Honors Living Learning Community Buildings I-III.
 The Parlor Fee will be \$225 per semester and will be subject to review by University and Tenant.